Mu2e/CRVStandalone/README.md

 # CRVStandalone
-Study the behavior of light in the CRV bars
+Study the behavior of light in the CRV scintillator bars